-- a) Facilitate an ultra-modern, high technology employment precinct which forms a key node in the context of the Aerotropolis and the Western Economic Corridor. - b) Facilitate a wide variety of high order employment uses and limited residential development in locations that support the principles of transit-oriented development. - c) Provide for high quality architectural and design outcomes which take advantage of site characteristics and require buildings to face and activate creek lines, contributing to the character of the precinct. - d) Facilitate transport infrastructure provision to allow for a 30-minute city, including the alignment of centres with public transport infrastructure to create pedestrian oriented environments. - e) Support connectivity and staging throughout the precinct, such that the precinct can support temporary uses and develop over time in a manner which minimises the potential for isolated parts of the precincts. - f) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community.
+- a) Facilitate an ultra-modern, high technology employment precinct which forms a key node in the context of the Aerotropolis and the Western Economic Corridor. - b) Facilitate a wide variety of high order employment uses and limited residential development in locations that support the principles of transit-oriented development. - c) Provide for high quality architectural and design outcomes which take advantage of site characteristics and require buildings to face and activate creek lines, contributing to the character of the precinct. - d) Facilitate transport infrastructure provision to allow for a 30-minute city, including the alignment of centres with public transport infrastructure to create pedestrian oriented environments. - e) Support connectivity and staging throughout the precinct, such that the precinct can support temporary uses and develop over time in a manner which minimises the potential for isolated parts of the precincts. - f) Protect the operations of the Airport, including 24-hour operations, and provide appropriate protections for the community. - g) Support opportunities for sustainable and efficient use of resources to minimise waste and deliver a circular economy, water and energy from development. - h) Achieve high levels of water retention in the landscape to achieve healthy waterways, facilitate and support effective flood mitigation. - i) Ensure that design minimises energy and optimises water management providing pathways to net zero emissions and enhancement of environment across the entire Aerotropolis.

-Note: As precinct planning is completed for each precinct, performance outcomes and acceptable solutions will be provided in Phase 2 of the DCP.
+Note: As precinct planning is completed for each precinct, performance outcomes and benchmark solutions will be provided in Phase 2 of the DCP.
 In the event of an inconsistency between a precinct specific provisions contained in chapter 2 and other general provisions contained throughout the DCP, the precinct specific provisions contained in chapter 2 prevail.